Skip Navigation

 At its core, Team of Teams offers a new model for leading organizations.
 It argues that organizations can create a hybrid, teaming-based model if they communicate with greater speed, inclusion, and transparency—and adjust their culture and leadership behavior in conjunction with these process changes.

-How did we come to this need for a hybrid model?
+What is a 'Team of Teams,' and How did we come to this need for a hybrid model?

 Although bureaucratic systems are slow, they are intentionally designed with rigidity.
 High-performing teams flow between this organized structure and an adaptable network.